It’s been an amazing year. I’ve made so many new friends, caught up with some old ones, seen a few new countries and have learned so, so much.

 Friends & Family

 One of the hard things about travelling is keeping a balance between spending time on the road and spending time with your family and friends.
-I was lucky this year to spend the first 5 months at home in New Zealand with my parents after spending basically all of 2012 in China and all of 2013 on the road.
+I was lucky this year to spend the first 5 months at home in Auckland with my parents after spending basically all of 2012 in China and all of 2013 on the road.
 I also joined my parents in September for a few tours through Ecuador, and then managed to make it home for Christmas.
 I feel like this year has been good in that regard and I’ll be planning to spend several months at home in 2015 as well.

 As I get older, I always start to take my health more and more seriously.
 This year I started introducing juice to my diet, which has been really beneficial and a lot of fun.
 I have also been introduced to MobilityWOD – a body maintenance program that has made a huge difference to some “permanent” injuries I’d been starting to give up on (thanks Spartan Traveler).
 After working through some rehab, I was finally able to get back in the gym in the later half of the year and start some light lifting, and I’ve also learned to start focusing on my endurance and flexibility as well.
 Although not 100%, the body has been feeling a lot better than it did last year, and I’m hoping to continue to improve my durability in 2015.